JoshuaGross/objc-ios-benchmarks/README.md

 * Execution time of Insert 10000000 elements into array, no capacity: 19.417706
 * Execution time of Insert 10000000 elements into array, WITH capacity: 20.109480
 * Execution time of Insert 10000000 elements into array, WITH 10 extra capacity: 19.782185
+* Execution time of Insert 10000000 elements into array, WITH 2x extra capacity: **crash**

 ## BenchmarkWeakVsStrong